yuhaopro/chatapp/README.md

 5. <mark style="background: #147df5;">User authentication and authorization system:</mark> This is used to verify the identity of users and ensure they have permission to access certain chat rooms or conversations.
 I will be using Firebase Authentication (Email and Password).

 6. <mark style="background: #D2B3FFA6;">UI/UX design:</mark> This includes the visual and interactive components of the app, such as the chat interface and settings menus.
-I am considering implementing Material Design from Mat
+I am considering implementing Material Design from Material 3.